-- 2. Remember a crime is never solved unless someone reports it! - a) Call the Department of Public Safety as soon as possible. - b) Tell the dispatcher your name, where you are calling from and if possible the number from which you are calling. - c) Give all the information you have on the incident and / or person to the dispatcher. - d) Do not hang up until the dispatcher is finished with his/her questions.
+2. Remember - a crime is never solved unless someone reports it!

+- a) Call the Department of Public Safety as soon as possible. - b) Tell the dispatcher your name, where you are calling from and if possible the number from which you are calling.

+- c) Give all the information you have on the incident and/or person to the dispatcher. - d) Do not hang up until the dispatcher is finished with his/her questions.
 Officers may need more information from you to enable them to properly handle the call. - 3.
 There are some things to remember when you see a crime or suspicious person. - a) Do not try to handle the problem yourself.
-That is what police officers are trained and paid to do. - b) Do not delay reporting the incident. - c) Do not leave the location from which you are reporting the incident unless you are in danger.
-The dispatcher may need to get more information from you. - 4.
+That is what police officers are trained and paid to do. - b) Do not delay reporting the incident. - c) Do not leave the location from which you are reporting the incident unless you are in danger. - 3.
 What is a suspicious person or activity?
 Obviously, not everything you see is suspicious.
 You must learn what is normal for the campus before you can report anything abnormal.
 For example, a lone male walking across campus is not really suspicious he may be a student's date or relative.
-A lone male in a parking lot, going from car to car and looking in the windows while pulling on the door handle IS suspicious.
+A lone male in a parking lot, going from car to car and looking in the windows while pulling on the door handle IS suspicious. - 4.
+To help ensure the future safety of you and others, and the accurate reporting of crime, members of the ASC community are encouraged to report occurrences of all crimes, including those reported in these statistics, to ASCPD or the appropriate police jurisdiction.
+However, if you are the victim of a crime and do not wish to pursue further action, either through the criminal justice or the ASC judicial system, you may make a confidential report to the Dean of Students Office or Counseling Office.
+At your request, the DOS or counselor will record the information necessary to record to occurrence of the crime and its location, but your information will remain confidential.
+The purpose of this confidential reporting is to ensure the College can keep an accurate record of the number of incidents, determine crime patterns and alert the campus community to potential danger.